We help passionate people find a path that inspires them, and develop new skills along the way.

 Common shifts include: farm work, manual labor / construction, making breakfast for guests, housekeeping, cooking classes, farm tours and hosting / welcoming guests.

-• For Apprentices, we make a point to teach each community member how to perform each of the tasks that make our community work.
+For Community Members, we make a point to teach each member how to perform each of the tasks that make our community work.
 What that means is you will see big burly boys cleaning rooms, and itty bitty girls swinging hammers, along with every task and gender identity in-between.

 Once you have learned how to do all the things, and if you both excel and and have a preference for certain types of shifts, we will of course take that into consideration when making the weekly schedule.
 However, it is important to remember that we can’t always accommodate every preference, and some weeks are just tough.

-Farm Stay particpants will typically focus more on farming and construction.
+Farm Stay participants will typically focus more on farming and landscaping.

-While Farm Stay paricipants do not have vehicle privileges, Community Members (Apprentices and Fellows) in good standing, with a valid drivers license and 5 years driving experience, are able to checkout vehicles.
+While Farm Stay participants do not have vehicle privileges, Community Members in good standing, with a valid drivers license and 5 years driving experience, are able to checkout vehicles.
 There is a fee when this is for personal use, but not when used communally, such as group trips to the store, or weekend adventures open to anyone.

 Each community member who checks out a vehicle is financially responsible for that vehicle until returned, and this is one of the reasons a $500 deposit is required to join our community.

 This means that our common areas must always be kept clean, to a hospitality standard.
-If you have every lived with roommates, you will appreciate how nice this is for everyone involved.
+If you have ever lived with roommates, you will appreciate how nice this is for everyone involved.

 Farm Stay participants do not have access to common areas shared with guests, except for community events like potlucks, etc.

-If you you would like to stay for longer, we encourage you to apply as an Apprentice of Fellow, as our community programs offer many benefits beyond what is typical for a WWOOF program.
+If you would like to stay for longer, we encourage you to apply as a Community Member, as our community program offers many benefits beyond what is typical for a WWOOF program.

 One thing that is different from WWOOF is that you will help out with tasks that are not strictly farming related.